 The Credit Agreements include affirmative covenants as well as negative covenants that prohibit a variety of actions without Wells Fargo's consent, including covenants that limit the Company's ability to (a) incur or guarantee debt, (b) create liens, (c) enter into any merger, recapitalization or similar transaction or purchase all or substantially all of the assets or stock of another entity, (d) pay dividends on, or purchase, acquire, redeem or retire shares of, the Company's capital stock, (e) sell, assign, transfer or otherwise dispose of all or substantially all of the Company's assets, (f) change the Company's accounting method or (g) enter into a different line of business.
-Furthermore, the Credit Agreements contain financial covenants, including (i) a requirement not to exceed specified levels of losses, (ii) a requirement to maintain a substantial minimum cash balance relative to the outstanding line of credit advances, which was \$5.2 million as of June 30, 2016, and (iii) limitations on the Company's annual capital expenditures.
+Furthermore, the Credit Agreements contain financial covenants, including (i) a requirement not to exceed specified levels of losses, (ii) a requirement to maintain a substantial minimum cash balance relative to the outstanding line of credit advances, which was \$5.3 million as of September 30, 2016, and (iii) limitations on the Company's annual capital expenditures.
 The Credit Agreements also define an event of default to include a material adverse effect on the Company's business, as determined by Wells Fargo.
 An event of default for this or any other reason, if not waived, would have a material adverse effect on the Company.

 Several times since entering into the Credit Agreements the Company was not in compliance with certain covenants under the Credit Facility.
 In connection with each event of noncompliance, Wells Fargo waived the event of default and, on several occasions, the Company amended the Credit Agreements in response to the default and waiver.
 If the Company had not obtained the waivers and amended the Credit Agreements, the Company would not have been able to draw additional funds under the Credit Facility.
-In addition, the Company has pledged its accounts receivables, inventories, equipment, patents and other assets as collateral for its Credit Agreements or accelerate the indebtedness.
+In addition, the Company has pledged its accounts receivables, inventories, equipment, patents and other assets as collateral for its Credit Agreements, which would be subject to seizure by Wells Fargo if the Company were in default under the Credit Agreements and unable to repay the indebtedness.
 Wells Fargo also has the option to terminate the Credit Agreements or accelerate the indebtedness during a period of noncompliance.
 Based on the Company's current forecasts, the Company believes it will maintain compliance with the covenants contained in the amended Credit Agreements through the end of Fiscal 2017.
 If a covenant violation were to occur, the Company would attempt to negotiate a waiver of non-compliance from Wells Fargo.
-As of June 30, 2016, the Company was in compliance with the covenants contained in the amended Credit Agreements for Fiscal 2017.
+As of September 30, 2016, the Company was in compliance with the covenants contained in the amended Credit Agreements for Fiscal 2017.

 The Company is required to maintain a Wells Fargo collection account for cash receipts on all of its accounts receivable.
 These amounts are immediately applied to reduce the outstanding amount on the Credit Facility.
 The floating rate for line of credit advances is the sum of daily three month London Inter-Bank Offer Rate ("LIBOR"), which interest rate shall change whenever daily three month LIBOR changes, plus applicable margin.
 Based on the revolving nature of the Company's borrowings and payments, the Company classifies all outstanding amounts as current liabilities.
 The applicable margin varies based on net income and the minimum interest floor is set at \$66,000 each calendar quarter.
-The Company's borrowing rate was 4.4% at each of June 30, 2016 and March 31, 2016.
+The Company's borrowing rate was 4.6% and 4.4% at September 30, 2016 and March 31, 2016, respectively.